IBMa/equal-access/accessibility-checker/src/README.md

 ## Overview

 `accessibility-checker` is a NodeJS Module that allows you to perform integrated accessibility testing within a continuous integration pipeline such as Travis CI.
-It works with parsing engines such as Selenium, Puppeteer, and Zombie.
+It works with parsing engines such as Selenium, Puppeteer, Playwright, and Zombie.
 Note that we have seen some non-standard CSS parsing with Zombie, so be aware of inconsistencies as a result.

 `accessibility-checker` works with a variety of test frameworks such as Cucumber, Mocha, or Jasmine. `accessibility-checker` allows users to scan HTML nodes/widgets, URLs, local files, HTML documents, and HTML content in the form of a string.
 Aside from just performing accessibility scanning, `accessibility-checker` provides a framework to validate accessibility scan results against baseline files and/or simply failing the testcases based on the levels of violations found during the scan.